 At HealthcareSource, we know that hiring quality talent is the key to ensuring your patients get quality care.
 But are you interviewing to reinforce this patient-centered approach?
-This excerpt, adapted from Unleashing Excellence: The Complete Guide to Ultimate Customer Service by Teri Yanovitch and Dennis Snow, tells you what types of questions to ask and what to look for so that you know the people you hire care about patients as much as your organization does.
+Read this excerpt, adapted from Unleashing Excellence: The Complete Guide to Ultimate Customer Service by Teri Yanovitch and Dennis Snow.

 One week from today, Kathy B. Dempsey, President of Keep Shedding!
 Inc. will take the keynote stage at Talent Symposium 2016 — the annual HealthcareSource User Conference.
 As a former hospital executive, she strategically led Memorial Health Care System’s organizational development efforts to become one of top 100 hospitals in the country.
 The fun, interactive session is packed with practical strategies for immediate implementation both on the job and at home.